West Ukrainian People's Republic: Treatment of the Polish population

 Polish historian Rafał Galuba writes that Polish population was treated as second class citizens by West Ukrainian authorities.
-After 1 November, several members of Polish associations were arrested or interned by Ukrainian authorities; a similar fate awaited officials who refused to swear an oath of loyalty to Ukrainian state.
 On 6 November, a ban on Polish press and publications was issued in Lviv by Ukrainian authorities and printing presses demolished.
 (Poles had similarly banned Ukrainian publications in territories they controlled).
-Ukrainian authorities tried to intimidate Polish population in Lviv by sending soldiers and armed trucks into the streets and dispersed crowds that could turn to Polish demonstrations.
-Christoph Mick states that initially, the Ukrainian government refused to take Polish hostages but as both the Polish civilian and military resistance to Ukrainian forces grew, Polish civilians were threatened with summary executions by Ukrainian commander in chief for alleged attacks and shots on Ukrainian soldiers.
+Ukrainian authorities tried to intimidate the Polish population in Lviv by sending soldiers and armed trucks into the streets and dispersed crowds that could turn to Polish demonstrations.
+Initially, the Ukrainian government refused to take Polish hostages but as both the Polish civilian and military resistance to Ukrainian forces grew, Polish civilians were threatened with summary executions by Ukrainian commander in chief for alleged attacks and shots on Ukrainian soldiers.
 In response, the Polish side proposed a peaceful solution of the conflict and joint Polish-Ukrainian militia to oversee the public safety in the city.

 In Zolochiv, 17 Poles were executed by the Ukrainian authorities.
 In Briukhovychi, Polish railwaymen who refused to comply with Ukrainian orders to work were executed.

 On 29 May 1919, the archbishop Józef Bilczewski sent a message to Ignacy Paderewski attending the Peace Conference in Paris, asking for help and alleging the brutal murders of Polish priests and civilians by the Ukrainians.